nicoxmcd/Cloud/Paths/CloudPracticioner/Concepts.md

 ### Traditional Procurement Process
 **Servers**
-- Searching for a server that meets specific needs
+1. Searching for a server that meets specific needs
-- Get a quote from the manufacturer
+2. Get a quote from the manufacturer
-- Send the quote for approval from finance
+3. Send the quote for approval from finance
-- Immediately pay and then order the server
+4. Immediately pay upfront, order the server, wait for delivery
-- However, if it didn't meet your needs, the process repeats
+5. However, if it didn't meet your needs, the process repeats

 ### History
 **1950s Mainframe Computing**
 A central computer accessed by many user devices sending requests to the central computer.

 **1970s Virtual Machines**
 Multiple complete operating systems that "live" in a single piece of hardware.
-Hypervisors: software that links multiple hardware to use as one giant resource, an early iteration of cloud computing.
+*Hypervisors*: software that links multiple hardware to use as one giant resource, an early iteration of cloud computing.

 **2020s The Cloud**
 We can connect to the countless servers provided by big service providers linked by hypervisors.
 There's unlimited access and limitless potential.

 ## Concepts
-Cloud services are available from any machine connected on the internet.
+Cloud services are available from any internet connected machine.

 **Main Advantages**
-- Trade capital expense for variable expense
+- Trade capital expense for variable expenses
 - Benefit from massive economies of scale
 - Stop guessing capacity
 - Increase speed and agility